 The Bronwyn Kay Agency Sporting Excellence Awards is a prestigious event that offers our region the opportunity to acknowledge and pay tribute to the many fine sporting achievements by the Tairawhiti sporting community over the last 12 months.
 Due to the implications of COVID-19 on the sporting sector, the qualifying period has been extended to 2019-2021.

-The 2019 Sporting Excellence Awards will be held on Friday the 8th of November.
+The 2021 Sporting Excellence Awards will be held on Friday the 5th of November.
 Finalists will be announced in October.
-Ticket sales for this event is now closed.
+Ticket sales for this event will be open soon.

 The Sports Awards this year will take place again at the Showgrounds Event Centre.
 With live entertainment, a full buffet dinner bar, the awards offer an excellent experience for attendees and sponsors alike.